influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 ### Bug fixes

-- Update to ensure manual task runs can happen concurrently.
+- Ensure manual task runs can happen concurrently.
 - Extend snapshot copy of backup to filesystems that do not support hard links.
 - Detect misquoted tag values and return an error.
 - Successfully handle errors returned by `Sketch.Merge`.